 Take your time to think them through.
 Then, once you have a firm idea for the layout, check out our ultimate guide to designing your kitchen to find out how to make it look stunning.

 Before we go any further, an important kitchen design principle to be aware of is the “Triangle” principle.
-This refers to the much-used method of placing the cooker, sink, and fridge at the three points of an imaginary triangle, intending to put an appropriate distance between them to form a practical working area.
+This refers to the much-used method of placing the cooker, sink, and fridge at the three points of an imaginary triangle, intending to appropriate distance between them to form a practical working area.

-The L-shaped layout
+The L-shaped Layout